TinkerXR: In-Situ, Reality-Aware CAD and 3D Printing Interface for Novices: Implementation

 \subsubsection{Parametric Resizing}

-In addition to free, snap-to-grid, and uniform scaling operations, users can also adjust object sizes through precise numerical length inputs.
-To use this feature, users first select the edge of the \textit{Object Manipulation Box} they wish to resize (\autoref{fig:parametric_scaling}b) using a pinch gesture.
-Then, a numerical keyboard appears on the user's left hand (\autoref{fig:parametric_scaling}c), allowing them to enter the desired real-world length for the selected edge.
-The object scales proportionally along the direction of the chosen edge based on this input (\autoref{fig:parametric_scaling}d).
+In addition to resizing with free movement, snapping-to-grid, and uniform scaling operations, users can also adjust object sizes through precise numerical length inputs.
+To use this feature, users first select the edge of the \textit{Object Manipulation Box} they wish to resize (\autoref{fig:solid_and_hole}f) using a pinch gesture.
+Then, a numerical keyboard appears on the user's weak hand (\autoref{fig:solid_and_hole}g), allowing them to enter the desired real-world length for the selected edge.
+The object scales proportionally along the direction of the chosen edge based on this input (\autoref{fig:solid_and_hole}h).
 This method can be effectively combined with the ruler tool to ensure accurate design according to specific measurements.